All Episodes

 I mean, it's obvious.

-Like claiming is his kids stay at a sleepaway camp and tax deduction.
+Yeah, like claiming his kids stay in a sleepaway camp as a tax deduction.

-Uh and but all of the tax payment information forms, blah, blah, even payments that he was being given by the IMF and he didn't make them.
+But all of the tax payment information, forms, blah, blah, even payments that he was being given by the IMF and he didn't make them.

-Uh y the it I know it's very difficult to believe that this is innocent mistake, but look at the circling the wagons around us.
+I know it's very difficult to believe that this is an innocent mistake, but look at they're circling the wagons around this.

 A lot of people make these mistakes.